 Introduction

 This Product is designed to supplement learning for remote students in the course EGR101.
-The course utilizes a $229.00 Parallax Boe-Bot Robot Kit to allow students to design a functionally autonomous robot.
+The course utilizes a $229.00 Parallax Boe-Bot Robot Kit to allow students to design and build a functionally autonomous robot.
 EGR101’s main project deliverables include grades based on performance in four Boe-Bot courses built to challenge students on forming solutions to: basic line following, line following corrected for noise, object avoidance, and resource management.
 Normally students are split into groups of three, with each group receiving a Boe-Bot kit, which includes its respective sensors, LEDs, and resistors.

 Due to the recent pandemic, the role of the course has changed due to variability of student in-person attendance.
 The current solution to this problem was to make students pay $85 for their own kits and perform the required deliverables remotely.